tianyizhou/tianyizhou.github.io/_pages/about.md

 My Research
 ------
 * Machine Learning
-  1. Curriculum Learning (for 2-6 and other machine learning problems)
+  1. Curriculum Learning (for 2-6 and other learning problems, using tools developed in 7-8)
   1. Self-supervised/Semi-supervised Learning
   1. Reinforcement Learning
   1. Collaborative Learning, Ensemble Method